Table of Contents

 No one but an alcohol dependent person can even attempt to explain the persistent drive to consume alcohol that plagues them on a daily basis.
 Once the brain has been remapped to accommodate the constant infusion of alcohol into the system, it etches a reward pathway that is very difficult to overcome.
 Even when alcohol becomes merely a medicinal substance that prevents them from experiencing the highly uncomfortable withdrawals that will ensue, they still desire it.

 Naltrexone helps to break that connection between the substance (alcohol) and the desire to imbibe.
 Overcoming this compulsion to drink can be accomplished over a period of months of naltrexone use, as the brain’s opioid receptors are blocked resulting in decreased cravings.
-If the individual does drink while on naltrexone, they will not experience the high they remember, leading to reduced desire to drink at all.
+If the individual does drink while on naltrexone, they will not experience the high they remember, leading to a reduced desire to drink at all.

 Alcoholism Treatment and Aftercare